Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

 ### 3.4 Add software builds to Task Scheduler

-IMPORTANT: Tasks must always be added **from a personal administrator account**.
+**From a personal administrator account** configure the task as follow:

 - Open Task Scheduler